-Fig. PS5.7 Arrangement of Ventilation and Doors for Zone 2 and Non-hazardous Spaces
+Fig. PS5.6 Arrangement of Ventilation and Doors for Zone 1 and Zone 2 Spaces

-5.2.3 Ventilation\
+5.2.3 Ventilation

 1 All areas are to be adequately ventilated.
 Hazardous enclosed spaces are to be ventilated with underpressure in relation to adjacent non-hazardous locations.
 To ensure that a negative pressure condition exists in any enclosed Zone 1 and Zone 2, supply and exhaust fans are to be interlocked so that supply fans cannot be activated without first engaging exhaust fans.